fstark/macflim/README.md

 The "stopped read" message indicates that ``flimmaker`` didn't find the image 735 and assumed (correctly) that the flim should ends at 734.
 You can also use ``--from`` and ``--to`` to control which part you want the flim to be created from (in which case you would extract a larger part of the source media and manually search for the first and last images you want you flim to include)

 ``flimmaker`` generates everything in batches of 20, for internal reasons that are linked to playback.
-For 24fps streams, if the source material is not a multiple of 20 frames, it will duplicate the last frames to round it to generate an integral number of 20 frames blocks.
-For 12fps streams, it will duplicate the last frames is the total source is not a multiple of 40.
+For 24fps streams, if the source material is not a multiple of 20 frames, it will duplicate the last frames to generate an integral number of 20 frames blocks.
+For 12fps streams, it will duplicate the last frames if the total source if not a multiple of 40.

 The "added nn frames" message indicates that it added frames at the end.
 You can tweak the extract duration if you want to be "perfect" (the '-t 00:00:30' of the extract part)